 But WHICH stocks do I want to buy to make this free money?

-The reason the index fund wins statistically is because it can be run by a simple automated set of rules – no need to pay $350M salaries to the hotshot traders running the “Aggressive growth fund” down the street.
+The reason the index fund wins statistically is because it can be run by a simple automated set of rules – no need to pay 350 million dollar salaries to the hotshot traders running the “Aggressive Growth Fund” down the street.
 Because there are millions of people, both smart and dumb, squabbling over the value of each stock, the Index Fund benefits and suffers from all the individual stock performances.
 But overall, you get the average performance of all this squabbling.

 But my uncle bought some stocks once and sold at a big profit!
 Also, if index funds really are the statistically best bet, why are there still thousands of brand-name mutual funds and hotshot traders out there?

 OK, Fine.
-What Index fund do I want?
+Which Index fund do I want?